sofiaferben/Results_TFG/Input_files/README.md

-Input files
+OT2 files
 ---
-Input XLSX files used in protocol phenotipation.py for the OT2:
+Files used as input and created as output for phenotipation.py
-- **phenotipation_input_toggle.xlsx**: input file used for toggle switch phenotyping
+- **input_files**: input XLSX files for phenotypation.py
-- **phenotipation_input_genomic_insert.xlsx**: input file used for genomic insertions phenotyping
+- **phenotipation_input_genomic_insert.xlsx**: Output created by phenotypation.py